Jim Sweeney • November 16, 2017

 Others argue that just because you can open new locations doesn’t mean you necessarily should.
 It’s a major step – one that could fundamentally alter the course and nature of your church.
 As more churches take this route, it’s important to learn about the risks and rewards involved and the right way to go about it.

-Last week’s blog post presented arguments for multi-site churches, so this week’s will encourage proponents of multi-site churches to consider the other side.
+This post presents arguments for multi-site churches, so this week’s will encourage proponents of multi-site churches to consider the other side.